How to Take Wine Tasting Notes Like a Sommelier

 Why Take Wine Tasting Notes?

 When sampling different types of wine, it’s easy to forget the specific characteristics of each.
 Wine tasting notes are a great way to keep track of which wines you prefer and the subtle tastes, colors, consistencies or smells that differentiate them all.
-They also improve your ability to read wine ratings, descriptions and reviews, therefore improving your ability to buy a great bottle off the shelf without tasting it first.
+They also improve your ability to read wine ratings, descriptions and reviews, therefore improving your ability to buy a great bottle off the shelf, or easily remember your favorite selections from an event like a virtual wine tasting.

 Wine Tasting Characteristics